appc/spec/SPEC.md

 Keys: 		https://example.com/pubkeys.gpg
 ```

-If the first attempt at fetching the initial discovery URL returns a status code other than `200 OK`, `3xx`, or does not contain any `ac-discovery` meta tags then the next higher path in the name should be tried.
+If the first attempt at fetching the initial discovery URL returns a `4xx` status code or does not contain any `ac-discovery` meta tags then the next higher path in the name should be tried.
 For example if the user has `example.com/project/subproject` and we first try `example.com/project/subproject` but don't find a meta tag then try `example.com/project` then try `example.com`.

 All HTTP redirects should be followed when the discovery URL returns a `3xx` status code.